'A Home Away From Home'

 SETTLING INTO OUR NURSERY

-Before a child starts at Rainbow Hill House, our manager, Faye, along with another member of staff will request to visit your home to meet you and your child.
+Before a child starts at Rainbow Hill House, one of our management team, along with another member of staff will request to visit your home to meet you and your child.

 Visiting your child at home is extremely reassuring as it is a place where you and your child feel comfortable and relaxed and therefore, when you welcome us into your home, your child sees us as friends.
 Children need to see that the people who are going to be caring for them are friendly and trusted by you.